ithanhpham/email_service/README.md

 USAGE:

-the email requires a POST
+* the email requires a POST

-it needs to call http://thanhsguitar.com/projects/email_service/controller/mailer test using Google's rest console and hitting the API using the required fields below (http://screencast.com/t/FfTwURKZ, http://screencast.com/t/YodfweUQ9wI) o you should get a response but there is a bug in the REST console that you need to attach an image as port of the request
+* it needs to call http://thanhsguitar.com/projects/email_service/controller/mailer
+test using Google's rest console and hitting the API using the required fields below (http://screencast.com/t/FfTwURKZ, http://screencast.com/t/YodfweUQ9wI)

+* you should get a response but there is a bug in the REST console that you need to attach an image as port of the request

 $email_data  = array('from'       => 'Thanh Pham',
                      'from_email' => 'useagmailaccount @gmail.com',